Analytics views dataset design

 - BoardLocations (AreaSK - generate mapping Table based on BoardLocations Navigational Property)

 - Process (AreaSK - generate mapping Table based on Process Navigational Property)

 Understanding the Analytics data model is critical to building good relationships between entities.

 By default, when basic data is returned from Analytics, the data is related as shown in the figure below:

 You can handle multiple relationships fairly simply.
 For example, in the default model you can edit the query, select the AssignedTo column of the WorkItems table and expand the column to include all of the data from the Users table and you can repeat this process for the Created By and Changed By columns as well.
-This gets you around having multiple links from one table to another which is not allowed.
+It gets you around having multiple links from one table to another which isn't allowed.

-Another reason for expanding columns in this way is to handle circular relationships which are also not allowed.
+Another reason for expanding columns in this way is to handle circular relationships that are also not allowed.
 For example, take the following path: Projects > Areas > Work Items > Projects.
-This presents a typical circular problem.
+It presents a typical circular problem.
 What if you wanted to see which ares were part of a given project?
-The model as it is build has relationships between Areas and Work Items and Projects and Work Items but Projects cannot be related to Areas because that completes the circular relationship and so it is not allowed.
-To handle this, you could expand the Project column in the Areas table.
+The model as it is build has relationships between Areas and Work Items and Projects and Work Items but Projects can't be related to Areas because that completes the circular relationship and so it's not allowed.
+To handle this scenario, you could expand the Project column in the Areas table.
 To do that, take the following steps:

-Scroll to the Project column (the last column) and click the Expand icon at the top of the column
+Scroll to the Project column (the last column) and select the Expand icon at the top of the column.

-Uncheck all of the columns except for the ProjectName and click OK
+Uncheck all of the columns except for the ProjectName and select OK.

 Now you can list Areas by Project and get a count of Areas in each project.